-Microsoft Excel.
-To Form DataView Sends the current data collection to a DataView, displayed on the DataView Form Results form.
-For more information, see About DataViews.
-View Event Status Opens the Event Status form for collections that have the InWorkflow property set to "1".
-The InWorkflow property gets set when an event handler executes against an update or deletion of an object with the Suspend option enabled.
-Get Options (Available only with some report, activity, and utility forms) Opens the Get Options dialog box, which allows you to apply a set of stored criteria for record retrieval to the form.
-For example, suppose you have a particular report that you run on a daily basis, using the same criteria for record retrieval.
-Rather than have to set up the same criteria every time you want to run the report, you can set it up once, and then, before running it, store the options (see next menu item, Store Options ).
+To Form DataView Sends the current data collection to a DataView, displayed on the DataView Form Results form. n/a For more information, see About DataViews.
+View Event Status Opens the Event Status form for collections that have the InWorkflow property set to "1". n/a The InWorkflow property gets set when an event handler executes against an update or deletion of an object with the Suspend option enabled.
+Get Options (Available only with some report, activity, and utility forms) Opens the Get Options dialog box, which allows you to apply a set of stored criteria for record retrieval to the form. n/a For example, suppose you have a particular report that you run on a daily basis, using the same criteria for record retrieval.
+Rather than have to set up the same criteria every time you want to run the report, you can set it up once, and then, before running it, store the options (see next menu item, Store Options).
 Then, use this option to apply the same set of search criteria to the form the next time you want to run the report.
-Store Options (Available only with some report, activity, and utility forms) Opens the Store Options dialog box, which allows you to save a set of search or retrieval criteria.
-For example, suppose you have a particular report that you run on a daily basis, using the same criteria for record retrieval.
+Store Options (Available only with some report, activity, and utility forms) Opens the Store Options dialog box, which allows you to save a set of search or retrieval criteria. n/a For example, suppose you have a particular report that you run on a daily basis, using the same criteria for record retrieval.
 Rather than have to set up the same criteria every time you want to run the report, you can set it up once, and then, before running it, select this option.
 Then, to apply it, use the Get Options option (see previous menu item).
-Background (Available only with some report, activity, and utility forms) Opens the Background Queue dialog box, which you can use to schedule the report, activity, or utility to run automatically.
-For example, suppose you have a particular report that you run on a daily basis, using the same criteria for record retrieval.
+Background (Available only with some report, activity, and utility forms) Opens the Background Queue dialog box, which you can use to schedule the report, activity, or utility to run automatically. n/a For example, suppose you have a particular report that you run on a daily basis, using the same criteria for record retrieval.
 Rather than have to run the report manually every day, you can use this option to schedule the report to run automatically at the time you designate.
 For more information, see Background Queue.
-Where Used (Available only with certain grid forms) Opens a linked Where Used form that shows where a particular value from the grid form is used elsewhere in the system.
-View Amounts (Available only on some utilities) Generates a report preview that shows the total value of the selected invoices.
+Where Used (Available only with certain grid forms) Opens a linked Where Used form that shows where a particular value from the grid form is used elsewhere in the system. n/a View Amounts (Available only on some utilities) Generates a report preview that shows the total value of the selected invoices. n/a View Workflows Opens the My Workflows form, which you can use to create and edit saved workflows. n/a For more information, see Creating Workflows with the Wizard.
+New Workflow Open the New Workflow Wizard, which you can use to create simple notification workflows. n/a For more information, see Creating Workflows with the Wizard.